symphonyrecords/FFmpegUtils/README.md

 # FFmpegUtils
-This class will help you to get media metadata with ffmpeg
+This class will help you to get media metadata using ffmpeg

-# Usage:
+## Usage:

     FFmpegOutputUtil.getMediaInfo(this,inPath, new FFmpegOutputUtil.GetMetaData() {
         @Override